mattimaier/bnote/BNote/readme.txt

-	775 data/share		with the group being the apache runtime user-group 775 data/gallery	with the group being the apache runtime user-group 664 data/gallery/*	all files in this folder; with the group being the apache runtime user-group
+	775 data/share		with the group being the apache runtime user-group 775 data/gallery	with the group being the apache runtime user-group 664 data/gallery/*	all files in this folder; with the group being the apache runtime user-group In addition, make sure your web server does not allow to execute script files like PHP or CGI within the data/ directory.
 3. Access your newly created BNote instance.
 An installation script should come up where you can setup the system.
 4. Remove install.php from the document root of your BNote instance.